Khais Millen

 Khais Millen is an Indian film writer and director who has been active in Malayalam cinema since 2018.

 Biography

 In 2014 Millen wrote and directed the short Lipstick, a film about child sexual abuse.

-Aakashvani (2016) was his first full-length feature film as director, It starred Kavya Madhavan in lead, a family drama which was commercially unsuccessful at the box office, and was later broadcast on Flowers TV.
+Aakashvani (2016) was his first full-length feature film as director.
+Starring Kavya Madhavan in lead, it was a family drama which was commercially unsuccessful at the box office, and later aired on Flowers TV.

 During the COVID-19 pandemic, Millen directed a thriller film Thala, his second feature film, prized at the 52d Kerala State Film Awards.

 After Thala, his second screenplay was Adithattu, a seafaring film directed by Jijo Antony, starring Shine Tom Chacko and Sunny Wayne leads.
 The film was awarded Second Best Film at the 53rd Kerala State Film Awards.

-His third film, Paradise Circus, written and directed by him, was released in 2023.
-It is about life in the circus.
+He then wrote and directed Paradise Circus, about life in a circus, which was released in 2023.